Template Fields

 Boolean Naming Conventions

-Section titled “Boolean Naming Conventions”Boolean fields follow a standard naming pattern that enables automatic inverse field generation:
+Section titled “Boolean Naming Conventions”Boolean fields follow a standard naming pattern:

 | Prefix | Meaning | Example |